-19. What is a discharge and how do I receive my discharge?
+16. What is a discharge and how do I receive my discharge?

-A discharge releases a debtor from personal liability for certain debts known as dischargeable debts and prevents the creditors owed those debts from taking any action against you or your property to collect the debts.
-The discharge also prohibits creditors from communicating with you regarding the debt, including telephone calls, letters, and personal contact.
+A discharge releases a debtor from personal liability of certain debts known as dischargeable debts and prevents the creditors owed those debts from taking any action against the debtor or the debtor's property to collect the debts.
+The discharge also prohibits creditors from communicating with the debtor regarding the debt, including telephone calls, letters, and personal contact.

-When all plan payments have been made, a Chapter 13 debtor is eligible for a discharge, as long as you:
+The debtor is eligible for a discharge usually between 60 and 90 days after the Meeting of Creditors, as long as you:

 - certify (if applicable) that all domestic support obligations have been paid.
-Click here for a definition of domestic support obligations - have not received a discharge in a Chapter 7, 11 or 12 case during the four years preceding the new case - have completed the Personal Financial Management course (Debtor Education).
-Click here for Official Form 23 Debtor's Certification of Completion of Instructional Course Concerning Personal Financial Management Course.
+Click here for a definition of Domestic Support Obligation. - have not received a discharge in a Chapter 7 or 11 case within eight (8) years of the new case - have not received a discharge in a Chapter 12 or 13 case within six (6) years of the new case \\ - do not have a complaint against you which objects to the discharge or the dischargeability of a debt - have completed the Personal Financial Management course (Debtor Education) and filed Official Form 23 - Debtor's Certification of Completion of Instructional Course Concerning Personal Financial Management.